damdeez/arto/README.md

 # Arto, the dog 🐶

 Little project dedicated to my dog.
 It gets his current status via an input and then it generates a "mood" using the OpenAI and Weather.gov APIs.
-Built with NextJS, Tailwind, TypeScript and OpenAI SDK.
+Built with NextJS, React, Tailwind, TypeScript and OpenAI SDK.

 ## Getting Started